-- 101. The receiver concept shown in Figure 5(b) has a spherical ball as the thermal receiver, a secondary concentrator (the cone at the top) ostensibly to improve the intercept factor, and a motor control most likely meant to "adjust" the attitude of the receiver to capture the solar radiation.
+- 100. During my visits January 24 and April 4, 2017 I did not see an actual receiver like Figure 5(a) at the Manufacturing Facility or at the IAS R&D Site, or the RaPower3 Construction Site.
+There is no indication, in any of the materials I reviewed, that the receiver in Figure 5(a) has ever actually been used in a system with the IAS Solar Dish Technology to generate electricity. - 101.
+The receiver concept shown in Figure 5(b) has a spherical ball as the thermal receiver, a secondary concentrator (the cone at the top) ostensibly to improve the intercept factor, and a motor control most likely meant to "adjust" the attitude of the receiver to capture the solar radiation.
 The motor and the cone to improve the solar intercept may be design responses to adjust to the swaying motion of the suspended receivers and the large size of the solar image produced by the concentrator.
-Pl.
-Ex.
-16 Figure 4.1, "New solar receiver showing the concentrator along with the movable heat exchanger," is the only description of this receiver in Pl.
-Ex.
-16. - 102.
+Attachment 2 Figure 4.1, "New solar receiver showing the concentrator along with the movable heat exchanger," is the only description of this receiver in Attachment 2. - 102.
 During my visits January 24 and April 4, 2017, I saw several "Magic Balls" for the receiver in Figure 5(b) at the Manufacturing Facility.
 There were numbers of cones for the receiver in storage also at the Manufacturing Facility.
-There were cones at the R&D Site, but they were generally broken, bent, and in pieces, strewn about at the R&D Site.
+There were cones at the IAS R&D Site, but they were generally broken, bent, and in pieces, strewn about the site.
 I saw no actual assembled units of the receiver depicted in Figure 5(b) nor did I see any of these receivers in operation.
 There is no indication, in any of the materials I reviewed, that the receiver in Figure 5(b) has ever actually been used in a system with the IAS Solar Dish Technology to generate electricity. - 103.
-From the materials I reviewed and comments made by Mr Johnson, the receiver shown in Figure 5(c) appears to be the most recent concept being considered for use in a system with the IAS Solar Dish Technology. - 104.
+From the materials I reviewed and comments made by Mr. Johnson, the receiver shown in Figure 5(c) appears to be the most recent concept being considered for use in a system with the IAS Solar Dish Technology. - 104.
 Mr. Johnson described the configuration of the receiver in Figure 5(c) during my site visit on April 4, 2017.
 Shown in Figure 5(c) are seven glass tubes coated black on their inside surfaces.
-My understanding based on Mr. Johnson's description is that the receiver is intended to work as follows: a copper heat exchanger coil would be inserted into each tube and a molten salt or, as discussed below, synthetic oil heat transfer fluid, would be circulated through the coil.
-The remaining space within the glass tube would be filled with sodium/potassium nitrate salt mixture.
-The black coating on the inside surface of the glass tube would absorb incident solar radiation, heat the coiled tube and salt, which in turn would heat the oil flowing through the heat exchanger coil.
-The hot collector working fluid would then be transferred to a common header pipe for the solar collectors in the field. - 105.
-The location of the black surface on the inside of the glass tubing is poor engineering design because it locates the hottest point in the receiver on the glass where heat is readily
+My understanding based on Mr. Johnson's description is that the receiver is

-&lt;sup>38 PI.
-Ex.
-8A at Gregg\P&R-000576
+&lt;sup>37 Attachment 14 at Gregg\P&R-000576

-&lt;sup>39 Pl.
-Ex.
-565, Site Tour Video Clip 3 10:30:24 through 10:31:50.
+&lt;sup>38 Attachment 15, available on the enclosed disc, Site Tour Video Clip 3 10:30:24 through 10:31:50.

-&lt;sup>40 PI.
-Ex.
-565, Site Tour Video Clip 3 10:30:24 through 10:31:50.
+&lt;sup>39 Attachment 15, available on the enclosed disc, Site Tour Video Clip 3 10:30:24 through 10:31:50.